Reed-CompBio/graphlet-clustering/data/README.md

 - `MSigDB/canonical_KEGG/`: canonical pathway gene sets from KEGG*
 - `MSigDB/canonical_PID/`: canonical pathway gene sets from NCI-PID*

+Once these are processed, see instructions in the `mappers/` directory to map to different namespaces.

 ### Disease Gene Sets

+Once these are processed, see instructions in the `mappers/` directory to map to different namespaces.

 #### Multiple Diseases